Green Bean Salad with Hearts of Palm

 Green Bean Salad with Hearts of Palm also has olives, red pepper, and Feta, and this is a great summer salad for people who like green beans.
 And the addition of hearts of palm makes this a truly memorable salad!

-It’s Father’s Day and if you’re making one of my Low-Carb and Keto Dad-Friendly Grilling Ideas, this Green Bean Salad with Hearts of Palm would be a nice low-carb salad to serve on the side.
+It’s Father’s Day and if you’re making one of my recipes for Beef, Pork, and Lamb on the Grill, this Green Bean Salad with Hearts of Palm would be a nice low-carb salad to serve on the side.
 And I love this salad that uses some of my favorite summer ingredients like roasted red peppers, hearts of palm, Greek olives, and Feta Cheese so today I’m reminding you about this recipe for my Friday Favorites pick!

 The other ingredients I love here are fresh oregano and fresh basil.
-I have both growing in front of my house so I used a generous amount in the dressing, but if you have to buy herbs please buy basil and you can use a little bit of dried oregano if needed.
+I have both growing in front of my house so I used a generous amount in the dressing, but if you have to buy herbs you can buy basil and just use a little dried oregano.
 The flavor of both of those herbs goes perfectly with the Greek olives I used, but Greek olives are not everyone’s cup of tea, and if you prefer black olives you can use those.

 No matter how much you switch it up to fit your own food preferences, I hope you’ll try this tasty salad that’s something I make every summer when I’m having dinner guests!